chaytonmin/Occupancy-MAE/README.md

 Repository for our arxiv paper ["Voxel-MAE: Masked Autoencoders for Pre-training Large-scale Point Clouds"](https://arxiv.org/abs/2206.09900).

 ## Introduction
 Mask-based pre-training has achieved great success for self-supervised learning in image, video and language, without manually annotated supervision.
 However, it has not yet been studied about large-scale point clouds with redundant spatial information in autonomous driving.
 As the number of large-scale point clouds is huge, it is impossible to reconstruct the input point clouds.
 In this paper, we propose a mask voxel classification network for large-scale point clouds pre-training.
 Our key idea is to divide the point clouds into voxel representations and classify whether the voxel contains point clouds.
 This simple strategy makes the network to be voxel-aware of the object shape, thus improving the performance of downstream task, such as 3D object detection.
 Our Voxel-MAE with even a 90% masking ratio can still learn representative features for the high spatial redundancy of largescale point clouds.
 We also validate the effectiveness of Voxel-MAE in unsupervised domain adaptative task, which proves the generalization ability of Voxel-MAE.
 Our Voxel-MAE proves that it is feasible to pre-train large-scale point clouds without data annotations to enhance the perception ability of the autonomous vehicle.
-Extensive experiments show great effectiveness of our pre-trained model with 3D object detectors (SECOND, CenterPoint and PV-RCNN) on three popular datasets (KITTI, Waymo, and nuScenes).
+Extensive experiments show great effectiveness of our pre-trained model with 3D object detectors (SECOND, CenterPoint and PV-RCNN) on two popular datasets (KITTI, Waymo).

 <p align="center">
 <img src="docs/Voxel-MAE.png" width="100%"/>Flowchart of Voxel-MAE